 1 1/2 cups (168 g) blanched finely ground almond flour*

 3 tablespoons (24 g) coconut flour*

 1/2 teaspoon kosher salt

 2 tablespoons (24 g) coconut palm sugar (can substitute an equal amount granulated sugar)

-4 tablespoons (48 g) Spectrum nonhydrogenated vegetable shortening (can substitute an equal amount, by weight, of virgin coconut oil or even unsalted butter if you don’t need to be dairy free), melted and cooled
+4 tablespoons (48 g) virgin coconut oil (can substitute an equal amount of unsalted butter if you don’t need to be dairy-free), melted and cooled

 4 tablespoons (84 g) honey

 2 teaspoons pure vanilla extract

 2 to 3 ounces dairy-free chocolate chips (optional)

 *I order blanched almond flour and coconut flour exclusively from nuts.com.
 There are other good brands of finely ground blanched almond flour, like Honeyville, but do not use Bob’s Red Mill brand or Trader Joe’s brand almond flours.
 They will not work in this recipe.